Vehicle collides with fence in Cobram before fleeing the scene - Shepparton News

 Vehicle collides with fence in Cobram before fleeing the sceneBy Liz Mellino

-Police are investigating the circumstances surrounding a vehicle that collided with a fence in Cobram last week before fleeing the scene.
+Police are investigating the circumstances surrounding a vehicle that collided with a fence in Cobram last week.

 The vehicle collided with a fence on the corner of Campbell Rd and Clive Puls Crt in Cobram on July 28 about 6.15 pm.